When is Doctor Who season 12 on TV? What’s going to happen? Who’s in the cast?

 — Physician Who Official (@bbcdoctorwho) November 10, 2019

-As any Physician Who fan is aware of, the 23rd November is the anniversary of the collection’ first ever episode again in 1963, so it’s not stunning the BBC selected at the present time to launch the primary trailer.
+As any Physician Who fan is aware of, the 23rd November is the anniversary of the collection’ first ever episode again in 1963, so it’s not shocking the BBC selected this present day to launch the primary trailer.

 What’s the first episode of Physician Who season 12 known as?
 What’s it about?

-The primary two-part episode (written by showrunner Chris Chibnall) will likely be known as Spyfall, an obvious riff on James Bond film Skyfall – and we have now a couple of different concepts about what it might imply as we’ve defined elsewhere…
+The primary two-part episode (written by showrunner Chris Chibnall) will probably be known as Spyfall, an obvious riff on James Bond film Skyfall – and we’ve a number of different concepts about what it might imply as we’ve defined elsewhere…

-In line with the BBC’s official episode synopsis, “Intelligence agents around the world are under attack from alien forces.
+In response to the BBC’s official episode synopsis, “Intelligence agents around the world are under attack from alien forces.
 MI6 turns to the only people who can help: The Doctor and friends.
 As they travel the globe for answers, attacks come from all sides.
 Earth’s security rests on the team’s shoulders, but where will this planet-threatening conspiracy lead them?”

-A few official clips from the episode have been launched exhibiting off the large visitor stars, together with Lenny Henry – who seems to be taking part in a Bond villain-like millionaire known as Daniel Barton – being investigated by companions Yaz and Ryan.
+A few official clips from the episode have been launched displaying off the massive visitor stars, together with Lenny Henry – who seems to be taking part in a Bond villain-like millionaire known as Daniel Barton – being investigated by companions Yaz and Ryan.

 Stephen Fry’s spymaster “C” has additionally been unveiled, enlisting the Physician and her associates on a top-secret mission…